blossominkyung/vln-paper-study/README.md

 ## vln-paper-study
-This repository is to review vision-language-navigation papers for personal study.
+This repository is to review vision-language navigation papers for personal study.
+However, sometimes I also review multimodal learning, graphml, and other deep learnings.

 ### Papers' List